mjang01011/TravelPlanner/README.md

 TODO:
-1) Refactor Mapper
-2) Fix googlemaps search from coords to id
+1) Fix googlemaps search from coords to id
-3) Add UI for streamlit
-4) Add DB for user (id, password, prev_plans)
+2) User authentication to log plans

 # TravelPlanner